 Journal · tools · regulation

-Your workspace is not your nervous system
+Your workspace is not your capacity system

 Two different jobs